There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 STEP 4: Inquire if any further testing is necessary

-Expect your healthcare professional to ask further questions and to do a detailed review of your medical history covering topics such as recent surgeries or cancer treatments (chemotherapy or radiotherapy), and familial history of hereditary androgenetic alopecia (e.g. genetic hair loss).
+Expect your healthcare professional to ask further questions and to do a detailed review of your medical history covering topics such as recent surgeries or cancer treatments (chemotherapy or radiotherapy), and familial history of hereditary androgenetic alopecia in men and women in your family (e.g. genetic hair loss).

 Facts about Hair Loss